 In addition to contributing to the product directly, receiving product feedback is critical for companies to stay innovative.
 This is usually equally hard for small startups and huge corporations to do internally and objectively.
 Many successful companies have relied on their own communities to receive feedback.
 Through this approach, not only do you receive valuable insights, but you also make users and customers feel valued and included.

 Beta Program: A Beta Program is an external group of users who you can rely on to get feedback on new features and ideas.
 These people are typically your most active users; people who know your product the best.
 MeetUp is a good example of a company that has successfully launched and managed a Beta Program that helped the company rebrand in 2016.

 Early Adopters Program: An Early Adopters Program is a strong community of people who are the potential buyers and users of your product and/or services.
 They believe in your idea and help you elevate it by providing feedback before a launch.
 This group can eventually turn into your Beta Program network once you’ve launched.

 It’s crucial to provide valuable support for your customers on a regular basis.
-Good businesses invest many resources in creating Customer Success teams.
+Good startups and businesses invest many resources in creating Customer Success teams.
 However, you can’t be available to your network at all times.
 While internal teams are important, you can actually provide a better experience and amplify their work by building an entire support community of users.